-Where will the rotation take place: This rotation will take place in Brooklyn at the physician's office.
+Where will the rotation take place: This US clinical experience will take place in Brooklyn at the physician's office.

 Hours: Monday - Friday 9:30 AM to 6 PM (except for Wednesday which is a day off).
 All time will be spent in Brooklyn with the exception of Monday when you will be at the Staten Island office.

 What you will do: This is an outpatient experience under the supervision of a board-certified pathologist who has held academic affiliations with NYU School of Medicine and the College of Physicians and Surgeons at Columbia University.
 This pathologist's area of expertise is in fine needle aspiration of lesions and has a high-volume referral practice.

 Learners will have the opportunity to observe the physician as he interacts with patients presenting with lesions of the thyroid gland, breast, and other tissues.
 Following the patient interview, the affected area is examined by ultrasound, a target site is identified, and then the FNA is performed.
 Observers will be able to see how the slide is prepared and then participate in sign out.
 In many cases, a diagnosis is established later that same day.
 The typical day will be split into three parts: